dotnet/aspire/docs/open-telemetry-architecture.md

 Aspire F5 debugging workflow:

-* Developer starts and Aspire app with debugging
+* Developer starts the Aspire app with debugging.
-* Aspire dashboard and developer control plane (DCP) start
+* Aspire dashboard and developer control plane (DCP) start.
 * App configuration is run in the DevHost project.
   * OTEL environment variables are automatically added to .NET projects during app configuration.
-  * The app name and ID from DCP are the name and ID of the app in exported telemetry.
+  * DCP provides the name (`OTEL_SERVICE_NAME`) and ID (`OTEL_RESOURCE_ATTRIBUTES`) of the app in exported telemetry.
-  * The OTLP endpoint is an HTTP/2 port started by the dashboard.
+  * The OTLP endpoint is an HTTP/2 port started by the dashboard (`OTEL_EXPORTER_OTLP_ENDPOINT`).
 That tells projects to export telemetry back to the dashboard.
   * Fast export intervals so data is quickly available in the dashboard.
+Small values are used in local development to prioritize dashboard responsiveness over efficient.
-* The DCP starts projects, containers, and executables.
+* The DCP starts configured projects, containers, and executables.
 * Once started, apps send telemetry to the dashboard.
 * Dashboard displays near real-time telemetry of all Aspire apps.